calmiLovesAI/PyTorch_Object_Detection/README.md

 # SkeNetch
 SkeNetch, which means Sketch Network, is a deep learning tool based on PyTorch.
+SkeNetch implements some deep learning algorithms and provides easy-to-use APIs to help users quickly train, test, and deploy network models.
 # Quick start
 1. Make sure that you have installed PyTorch 1.10.0 and torchvision 0.11.1 or higher.
 2. Run the following to install dependencies.